insight-platform/Savant/README.md

-# Savant: Supercharged Video Analytics Framework With Batteries Included
+# Savant: Python Streaming Video Analytics Framework With Batteries Included

 :star: Star us on GitHub — it motivates us a lot and helps the project become more visible to developers.